04 April 2023

 The information you need to provide when applying for advance assurance is a business plan and financial forecast detailing the next 3 years.
 HMRC sets out a guideline of what details should be included.
 While the numbers are obviously important, valuing a business is often a subjective exercise.
 The level of detail in your plan doesn’t need to be incredibly comprehensive – it can be similar to the kind of pitch deck you would put together for investors – but keep in mind that in this instance, the lower you value the business, the more likely you are to be eligible for the scheme.

 It’s also important to take into account any other funding you have already received.
 Map out any de minimis aid raised in the last 3 years.
-De minimis aid usually comes from government or university grants (except Innovate UK, this is normally excluded) and are considered too small to affect the competition.
+De minimis aid usually comes from government or university grants (except Innovate UK, which is normally excluded) and is considered too small to affect the competition.
 If you’re unsure, most grants will confirm in the paperwork if it qualifies.
-This funding will count towards the cap of £150,000 in the SEIS scheme.
-So, if you have raised £50,000 de minimis aid in the last 3 years then you will only be able to raise a further £100,000 through the SEIS scheme.
+This funding will count towards the cap of £250,000 in the SEIS scheme.
+So, if you have raised £50,000 de minimis aid in the last 3 years then you will only be able to raise a further £200,000 through the SEIS scheme.

 Once you have received advance assurance, you need to produce a compliance statement.
 This is also known as an EIS1 form.
 This involves a report of the investors involved and details of their shares, including when they will receive them and if they previously owned any shares in the business.
 Once this is received and checked by HMRC they will issue an EIS2 as confirmation.
 Finally, you will need to issue EIS3 certificates to investors which they can use to claim their tax relief.